 There continue to be changes and new developments in the streaming arena.
 I believe there will continue to be a lot of innovation in streaming.

 It can be really hard for any artist to earn good money from being streamed, though I do believe things could improve over time.

-Now you have a better idea of how the new music industry works.
+Now you have a better idea of how the new music industry works and its 11 components.

 Did you have any “aha” moments as result of learning about the 11 components?

 Upgrade to Members Only Audios for more exciting, exclusive training.